-Unless otherwise agreed in writing the development hereby approved shall not be carried out otherwise than in substantial accordance with the submitted Design and Access Statement revision A received by the Local Planning Authority on 22 September 2016, as modified by other conditions of this consent.

-4) Service vehicle and delivery vehicle access to the site shall only be carried on in accordance with a Delivery Vehicle Management Plan which shall have been submitted to and approved in writing by the Local Planning Authority.
+- Unless otherwise agreed in writing the development hereby approved shall not be carried out otherwise than in substantial accordance with the submitted Design and Access Statement revision A received by the Local Planning Authority on 22 September 2016, as modified by other conditions of this consent.
+Reason: In order to ensure compliance with the approved drawings. - Service vehicle and delivery vehicle access to the site shall only be carried on in accordance with a Delivery Vehicle Management Plan which shall have been submitted to and approved in writing by the Local Planning Authority.
 Reason: In the interests of highway safety.